xhalo32/YubiKey-Guide/guide.typ

 On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`

-*Optional* Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at `gpgconf --list-dir agent-socket` on the remote host will need to be removed before forwarding works.
+*Optional* Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at ```bash gpgconf --list-dir agent-socket``` on the remote host will need to be removed before forwarding works.
 See #link("https://wiki.gnupg.org/AgentForwarding")[AgentForwarding GNUPG wiki page] for more information.

 Import the public key on the remote host.
 On the local host, copy the public keyring to the remote host: